 It’s incredibly fascinating how a change in the language made a perceptible difference in the architecture of the final products.
 However, I don’t think this is necessarily a fault of BubbleTea or any of the other CharmBracelet products.
 Rather, it’s a fault in my perception of the languages.
 I’ve always thought of Go as a loosey-goosey language because it feels like Python with more sanity and less magic.
 When I’m building a Golang tool, it feels like I’m making a paper plane whereas building a Rust tool feels like using magnalum to build an actual airplane.

 With that said, if you’re a beginner and Arc<RwLock<T>> gave you a jumpscare, it might be worth sticking with Golang CharmBracelet stack, it’s simple and can take you pretty far.
 If you’re good with Rust, don’t sleep on ratatui.
 It’s way better than how I remember it from a couple years ago.
-If you’re interested in the code, check out the Go project here and the Rust project here.
+If you’re interested in the code, check out the Go project here (the repository is no longer available, so you just have to take my word for it) and the Rust project here.

 Until next time, remember, Rust is 2 fast 2 furious.